ValoCookie/osu-Requests/README.md

 - additional request/play detection improvements
 - general UI and usability improvements

 If you'd like these changes right away, use the latest GitHub build.
-Otherwise, version 1.0.2.0 will become available automatically through the Microsoft Store once certification is complete.
+Otherwise, version 1.0.2.0 will become available through the Microsoft Store once certification is complete.

 ---